ydkmlt84/Maintainerr_docs/docs/Introduction.md

 - Show your new collection on the *Plex Home* screen.
 - Set a number of days the collection will exist before it is deleted.
 - Set Radarr and Sonarr to either **remove** or **unmonitor** media in the collection.
-- Auto clear requests from Overseerr
+- Auto clear requests from Overseerr/Jellyseerr
 - Remove media from disk

 Maintainerr supports rules across these apps :

 - Plex
 - Overseerr
+- Jellyseerr
 - Radarr
 - Sonarr
 - Tautulli